 Michael engages in a wide variety of pro bono work and community activities.
 He served on the board of the Alzheimer’s Association, chairing its Governance and Audit committees.
 He has represented Grameen Foundation USA (an internationally known organization promoting micro-lending to reduce poverty), the National Center for Science Education, various dog rescue and dog park groups, and CASA (court appointed special advocates for children) volunteers in children's court.

-- Recognized in The Best Lawyers in America® 2023 for work in Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law and Litigation - Bankruptcy
+- Recognized in the Best Lawyers in America® 2023 for Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law and Litigation - Bankruptcy

 - State Bar of California